-Fortunately, the same factors making the public clouds cheap - plummeting costs for storage and bandwidth - mean you can build your own private cloud storage and back up to it.
+Fortunately, the same factors making the public clouds cheap - plummeting costs for storage and bandwidth - mean you can build your private cloud storage and back up to it.
 The storage will have redundancy to protect against hardware errors.
-You can put this server in some other location, because the only thing better than backup is off-site backup.
-Software does the rest.
-You pay for it once and it's yours.
+You can put this server in another location because the only thing better than backup is off-site backup.
+The software does the rest.
+You pay for it once, and it's yours.

 We will show you how to put such a device together for well under $1000.
 It will have 5TB of redundant storage.